 Designing for democracy

 I was talking the other day about potential visions for future public services.
 I was asked what mine was and I didn’t give one.
-Instead I talked about culture and method and behaviours because I believe that how we go about shaping the future is critical.
-How we work will determine which futures are within reach.
+Instead I talked about culture and method and behaviours because how we go about shaping the future is critical, how we work will determine what is within reach.

 I have passionate belief in a future where our society is more fair and inclusive and where we we make decisions in a more participatory way.
 A consequence of this has to be that different places will have different visions of the future which have been crafted by the people who live there.